Get all your favorite fall flavors in a light and beautifully colored loaf of pumpkin cinnamon bread.

 - Grease a bowl lightly and place the dough inside, turning to coat.
 Cover the bowl with a towel.
 Let rise until doubled, about 1 hour.

-- Meanwhile, mix together the cinnamon and sugar for the swirl.
+- Meanwhile, in a small bowl mix together the cinnamon and sugar for the swirl.

 - Grease 2 loaf pans.